facorread/rust-agent-based-models/README.md

 Ideally you would fork this repository to build your own model; this would give you easy access to bug fixes and enhancements via `git pull` and `git merge`.
 As an alternative, you can just copy this code and start an ABM in your own repository.
 Finally, you can implement the ideas in this repository as part of your own design.

-If you want to reuse code, for example, to generate links at several stages within a time step, you will need to store the state variables in a ```world``` struct; see Catherine's presentation.
+If you want to reuse code, for example, to generate links at several stages within a time step, you will need to store the state variables in a `world` struct; see Catherine's presentation.

 Use statistical software such as R, Julia, or SPSS to analyze and visualize the output files.

+This software uses the `plotters` crate to produce animations of the landscape and figures of the populations.
+You can use the `toggle_graphics` branch to remove or reintroduce the `plotters` code; this can speed up compilation and memory management of large and complex models, and at a later point you can reintroduce the code to visualize results for selected scenarios.

 Please send me a short email to let me know if you find any of the ideas in this software useful for your own research or if you believe a different approach is necessary.